zth/rescript-edgedb/README.md

     .title = <str>$movieTitle`)
 ```

-The `rescript-edgedb` tooling finds this `%edgeql` tag, and generates a file called `Movies__edgeDb.res` from it.
+The `rescript-edgedb` tooling finds this `%edgeql` tag, and generates a file called `Movies__edgeDb.res` from it, using code generation leveraging the official EdgeDB type generation tooling.
 That file will contain generated code and types for the `findMovies` query:

 ```rescript
 // @sourceHash 18807b4839373ee493a3aaab68766f53